UniversalPropositions/UP-1.0/README.md

 | 12 | . | PUNCT | 11 | punct | _ | _ |

 The German verb 'unterstützt' is labeled as evoking the '**support.01**' frame with two roles: "Seine Arbeit" (_his work_) is labeled **A1** (project being supported) and "ehrenamtlichen Helfern und Regionalgruppen des Vereins" (_volunteers and regional groupings of the association_) is labeled **A0** (the helper).

-With such data, we can create SRL systems that predict English PropBank labels for many different languages.
-See a recent demo screencast of this SRL for English, French and German [**here**](https://vimeo.com/161718580).